Indian States and Union Territory - Jammu and Kashmir

 Production of handicraft goods for the year 2010-11 stood at Rs.
 1650.30 crore.
 The production figures for the year 2009-10 were Rs.
 1000.00 crore approximately.

-Keeping in view the importance of Handicrafts, Handlooms and other related traditional sectors in the state economy the state Government is going to develop the International Trade Centre (ITC) in order to promote trade facilities and to boost the exports of these export oriented sectors.
+Keeping in view the importance of Handicrafts, Handlooms, and other related traditional sectors in the state economy, the state Government is going to develop the International Trade Centre (ITC) in order to promote trade facilities and boost the exports of these export-oriented sectors.

 Handloom

-It is also as labour intensive cottage industry having considerable potential for generation of employment opportunities.
-To give boost to this industry the State Govt, ios laying focus on products design and diversification, providing credit facilities, enhancing weavers' productivity through upgradation of sills and use of efficient looms, Market access to handloom products is being extended through marketing incentives and wide publicity.
-During the 11th Five Year Plan GOI has introduced an Integrated Handloom Development of handloom weavers located in and outside identified handloom cluster into a cohesive, self managing and competitive socio economic units.
-Under this scheme, 10 handloom clusters, and 17 Group approach Projects have been take up at the project cost of Rs.
+It is also a labour-intensive cottage industry, having considerable potential for the generation of employment opportunities.
+To give a boost to this industry, the State Govt is laying focus on product design and diversification, providing credit facilities, enhancing weavers' productivity through upgradation of sills and use of efficient looms.
+Market access to handloom products is being extended through marketing incentives and wide publicity.
+During the 11th Five-Year Plan GOI has introduced an Integrated Handloom Development of handloom weavers located in and outside identified handloom clusters into cohesive, self-managing, and competitive socio-economic units.
+Under this scheme, 10 handloom clusters and 17 Group approach Projects have been taken up at a project cost of Rs.
 712.59 lakh.
-OUt of central share of Rs.
-394.59 lakh Rs.
+Out of the central share of Rs.
+394.59 lakh, Rs.
 221.57 lakhs have been utilized by the end of 11/2011.
-In the cooperative sector during the year 2011-12 (as on Nov 2011) approximately 12.42 million meters of handloom fabrics valuing Rs.
+In the cooperative sector during the year 2011-12 (as on Nov 2011), approximately 12.42 million meters of handloom fabrics valued at Rs.
 281.85 crore were produced.

 Agriculture

-Agriculture constitutes an important sector of the state economy as around 70% of the population of J&K derive greater part of their income directly or indirectly from this sector.
-Economy of J&K continues to be predominantly agrarian as 49% of the total working force with 42% as cultivators and 7% as agriculture labourers depend directly on agriculture for their livelihood.
-Apart from direct impact of agriculture growth on generation of rural employment and incomes, its significant secondary linkages with development of rural non-farm sectors are more crucial.
+Agriculture constitutes an important sector of the state economy, as around 70% of the population of J&K derives the greater part of their income directly or indirectly from this sector.
+The economy of J&K continues to be predominantly agrarian, as 49% of the total working force, with 42% as cultivators and 7% as agriculture labourers, depend directly on agriculture for their livelihood.
+Apart from the direct impact of agricultural growth on the generation of rural employment and incomes, its significant secondary linkages with the development of rural non-farm sectors are more crucial.
 Trade in agricultural outputs and inputs and services required by it and processing of its products open up additional and more significant avenues for labour absorption.
-Agriculture in the state besides has a significant contribution in the export of rare agriculture produce like saffron, honey and basmati and remains an important source of raw material demanded by many industries.
-Looking at the contribution of agriculture and allied sectors to the state economy it has been estimated that 18,46% of GSDP (2011-12) accrue from it.
+Agriculture in the state, besides, has a significant contribution to the export of rare agricultural produce like saffron, honey, and basmati, and remains an important source of raw material demanded by many industries.
+Looking at the contribution of agriculture and allied sectors to the state economy, it has been estimated that 18,46% of GSDP (2011-12) accrue from it.
 The individual share of agriculture has been estimated in the range of 8-9% for 2011-12 (advance estimates).

 Irrigation